oktadev/okta-blog/_source/_posts/2024-02-29-third-party-cookies.md

 Cookies are as old as the internet.
 Historically, cookies were among the only options for personalizing a user's online experience and carrying their preferences from page to page.
 First-party cookies are issued by the web site where they're used, and third-party cookies come from other domains.

 Third-party cookies allow user behavior to be tracked across different sites.
-These cookies are now widely abused to collect and share uesrs' data.
+These cookies are now widely abused to collect and share users' data.
 For the legitimate use cases which used to require third-party cookies, like federated logins and multi-brand identity providers, more secure options are actively being developed.

 Today, the drawbacks to users' security and privacy from third-party cookie implementations outweigh their benefits so much that all major browsers are phasing them out.
-Safari has blocked thrd-party cookies for years, and Firefox retricts third-party cookies associated with trackers.
+Safari has blocked third-party cookies for years, and Firefox retricts third-party cookies associated with trackers.
 Chrome is now [phasing out third-party cookies](https://developers.google.com/privacy-sandbox/3pcd) in 2024.

+If a user has a cookie from okta.com in their browser, that cookie will count as first-party when accessed by the okta.com website, and it will count as third-party when accessed from a website on any other domain.

+When a user logs into their Okta account in a web browser, a [session cookie](https://developer.okta.com/docs/guides/session-cookie/main/#about-okta-session-cookies) stores state information about their login session.
+These cookies are usually first-party, but in some situations they can be third-party.
 If your code uses Okta features that rely on third-party cookies, this means that you'll need to make some changes to keep the identity experience working as intended.

-## Does your application use third-party cookies?
+## Does your Okta application use third-party cookies?

 Okta's core features do not rely on third-party cookies.
 However, third-party cookies are used in several areas to enhance the login experience.
 Here are the design patterns in which Okta uses third-party cookies.
 If your application is in one of these categories, please test its behavior with third-party cookie deprecation.